OGRECave/EasyOgreExporter/README.txt

    - Ogre version
    - advanced configuration
    - automatic LOD generation

+Available object user properties
+This attributes can be added from the Object property dialog in Max
+ - renderingDistance, this attribute is exporter in the ogre scene file, it define the visibility distance of a mesh
+  * ex : renderingDistance=10.5
+ - noLOD, override the LOD generation for the specified object
+  * ex : noLOD=false

 #TODO
  - Manage Mental ray materials if possible
  - Manage Automatic Shader creation in materials from DX normal maps